Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/code_injection.md

 The Assistant has the power to generate text for you.

-There's a huge amount of potential, but right now this feature is only demoed with **For Each Loop Generation.**
+There's a lot of of potential, but right now this feature is only demoed with **For Each Loop Generation.**

 ## For Each Loop Generation